 Is A Riskier Income Trade Worth The Extra Reward?

-Selling puts in your investment account can be a tremendous strategy for generating reliable income.
+Selling put options in your investment account can be a tremendous strategy for generating reliable income.

 As option sellers, one of the most important decisions is what types of securities to sell puts against.
 Specifically, some traders struggle to decide whether to sell puts against individual stocks or against broad indexes or ETFs.